ImperialOctopus/worlds-to-follow/docs/03-arts/01-acceleration.md

 - Other creatures cannot perceive you.
 - Nothing except you moves unless directly moved by you.
-- When your turn ends, lose 1 Energetics and immediately take another turn.
+- When your turn ends, lose 2 Energetics.
+Unless your Energetics is reduced to 1, you immediately take another turn.

 When this spell ends, your turn immediately ends.